 This grief recipe story is brought to you by Mandy Berrell of Atlanta, GA.
-Mandy shares with us that she is a “wife and mama, educator, non-professional grief girl, and faith-filled sunshine finder?“.
-You can find Mandy on Instagram on @sunshineandbee.
+Mandy shares with us that she is a “wife and mama, educator, non-professional grief girl, and faith-filled sunshine finder.“ You can find Mandy on Instagram at @sunshineandbee.

-As a teacher in a Catholic school for many years, I loved celebrating All Saints’ Day with my students at school, so once my own children came along, we wanted to observe it well in our home too.
+As a teacher in a Catholic school for many years, I loved celebrating All Saints’ Day with my students at school… So, once my own children came along, we wanted to observe it in our home too.
 We talked about it when my first-born was small, but it wasn’t until he turned four that we really began to observe this holy day.

 My family’s first All Saints’ Day dinner was November 2012, the year my sister passed away.
-Still, in the absolute throes of grief, I felt that nothing I did to acknowledge her absence was enough, but yet I felt I must do ALL THE THINGS to acknowledge her.
+Still, in the absolute throes of grief, I felt that nothing I did to acknowledge her absence was enough.
+I felt I must do ALL THE THINGS to acknowledge her.
 It felt disloyal to her to miss even one opportunity to do something around her absence.
-She died so young—just 31 –and I physically ached with missing her.
+She died so young—just thirty-one–and I physically ached with missing her.

 Within the 18 months that followed my sister’s death, both of my precious grandmothers passed away and even my sweet little dog did too!
 It was a hard, HARD season of life.

-From this new season of life came our latest addition to All Saints’ Day – the snack feast!
-We have added St. Isidore’s (candy) pumpkins, St. Francis’ animals (crackers), St. Bernadette’s firewood (pretzels), St. James’ fish (both gold and Swedish), St. Juan Diego’s salsa, St. Gabriel’s trumpets (bugles) and this year I think we’ll add St. Cecelia’s piano keys (wafer cookies and Hershey sections).
-This way, we can observe All Saints’ Day on the actual day and then if we need to move our special family-recipes Saints celebration to another night, it’s easy to do.
+From this new season of life came our latest addition to All Saints’ Day: the snack feast!
+We have added St. Isidore’s (candy) pumpkins, St. Francis’ animals (crackers), St. Bernadette’s firewood (pretzels), St. James’ fish (both gold and Swedish), St. Juan Diego’s salsa, St. Gabriel’s trumpets (bugles)—and I think we’ll add St. Cecelia’s piano keys (wafer cookies and Hershey sections) next.
+This way, we can observe All Saints’ Day on the actual day and then, if we need to move our special family-recipes Saints celebration to another night, it’s easy to do.

-My daddy Steve passed away in 2018, and unsurprisingly his biscuits are the number one thing the kids want to have in our Saints dinner.
+My daddy, Steve, passed away in 2018 and, unsurprisingly, his biscuits are the first thing the kids want to have in our Saints dinner.
 Of course, the trouble is, nobody makes biscuits as Stevie did.
 I make them well enough, but only he could make them with the nuances of perfection as someone who had made them for years and years.